roignpar/optfield/README.md

 }
 ```

-`optfield` supports defining visibility, documentation, attributes and merge
+`optfield` supports defining visibility, documentation, attributes, renaming
-methods.
-For more details and examples check its [documentation].
+types and merge methods.
+For more details and examples check its
+[documentation].

 ### License
 Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE)